adarshkumarsingh83/spring_security/DOCUMENTS/OAUTH_STEP_BY_STEP_README.md

 * 10.now resource-server has the access privilege which it will set to the security context of the application and check the original resource request by the user and fetch the resource for the user
-* 11. resource-server will get the requested resource then create a http response
+* 11.resource-server will get the requested resource then create a http response
-* 12. resource-server will return the http response to the user and clear the security context
+* 12.resource-server will return the http response to the user and clear the security context
 ---